 We split our week in Normandy between five nights in a very rural farmstead not far from Avranches and one night each in Honfleur and Giverny.
 For photographers, an overnight at Mont Saint-Michel is probably worth the price.
 (I’ll do that the next time we are in the area.)
 Those looking for a more urban experience than most Norman villages offer would easily find what they need in Bayeux or one of Normandy’s other larger cities.

-TripAdvisor, Airbnb, and VRBO have many, many options in Normandy.
+There are many, many lodging options in Normandy.

-Check reviews, prices, and book deals on a wide variety of hotels throughout Normandy using TripAdvisor (affiliate link).
+Check reviews, prices, and book deals on a wide variety of hotels throughout Normandy using TripAdvisor, Booking.com, Hotels.com, or Expedia.
+(Be sure to check the map view to make sure you know exactly where your hotel is located before booking.)

 Airbnb has listings in all price ranges for unique accommodations in Normandy.
 Use this Airbnb code to save $40 on your first booking!